 exposure (radiation)-Incidence of radiation on living or inanimate material by accident or intent.
-Background exposure is the exposure to natural background ionizing radiation.
+Background exposure is the exposure to natural background ionizing radiation or man-made radiation that is not specific to a person's occupation.
 Occupational exposure is the exposure to ionizing radiation that takes place during a person's working hours.
 Population exposure is the exposure to the total number of persons who inhabit an area.